• Skip to primary navigation

 Truth, knowledge, and trust are imperative to building strong supportive communities.
 As I examine truth and justice, I explore our lived experiences and common history that unite and bring people together.

-Paper college of a scuba diver with old math book page, product tags and wire.
+Paper college of a scuba diver with old math book page, product tags, and wire.

-"How to Breathe" 2023, Paper, tags cardboard, wire, and metal, collage on paper, 24 by 18 inches
+"How to Breathe" 2023, Paper, tags and metal collage on paper, 24 by 18 inches

 Politically and culturally the last several years have been tumultuous.
 The pandemic drastically altered how we view ourselves and our networks.
 In our continually changing surroundings, care and support for our families, friends, and community are essential.
 These networks of support form the very basis of our existence.